 Chuck steak and rib-eye steak are both beef cuts.
 One is a lot better than the other.
 There are meals and events when you should serve chuck steak, and there are other occasions when it's better to go with the rib eye.

 Obviously, if money were no issue then we would pick rib eye every time.
 The same concept can apply to parts and fluids.

 Saving a few bucks on parts and fluids may seem smart at the time, but it can turn into a pricey proposition if those items cause engine failure or reduce the expected service life of the engine.
 Do your research if you plan on using non-branded parts or fluids.
 Saving $20 today could cost you $2,000+ six months from now.

 You should always follow manufacturer specifications for parts and fluids if your machine is under warranty.
 Not following the directions can void your manufacturer warranty.

 Now should you pick rib eye every time?
 It depends on your budget, risk tolerance and the occasion.
 If your engine is under warranty then choosing a rib eye is a lot better than losing your insurance coverage and risking your house burning down.

 Engines often show symptoms of problems or stress.
 Keep a lookout for the following:

 Hard Starts: Stalling or trouble starting the engine signals something is wrong.

 Issues Accelerating / Loss of Power: This suggests something is either broken or needs to be replaced (filters, or other parts).
 Your engine's filters are like a breathing person with a mask — if the mask gets too dirty it makes it harder to breathe and the person will have a difficult time running or moving quickly.

 If you take care of your diesel engine, then it will take care of you.
-Follow your manufacturer's suggestions, service your engine at recommended time and use intervals, keep good documentation, and lookout for red flags.
-By following these steps you will best position yourself to keep your engine healhty.
+Follow your manufacturer's suggestions, service your engine at the recommended time and use intervals, keep good documentation, and look out for red flags.
+By following these steps you will best position yourself to keep your engine healthy.